-Running alongside this project Jewyo Rhii will present The Day 3, Walls and Barbed, the inaugural exhibition at the Amanda Wilkinson Gallery, 18 Brewer St, Ist Floor, Soho, London, opening on 18 November and running to the end of January 2018.
+Running alongside this project Jewyo Rhii presents The Day 3, Walls and Barbed, the inaugural exhibition at Amanda Wilkinson Gallery, which runs until 21 January 2018.

-The exhibition is a collaboration between The Showroom and the Korean Cultural Centre UK, and is co-curated by Je Yun Moon.
+Dawn Breaks is a collaboration with the Korean Cultural Centre UK as part of the Korea/UK Season 2017–2018, and is co-curated with Je Yun Moon.
 The exhibition is supported by the Korean Cultural Centre UK, Henry Moore Foundation and The Elephant Trust.

 The Korea/UK Season 2017–2018 is a programme of extensive cultural activities taking place across the UK.
-The season will see multiple institutions present exhibitions, performances, residencies, workshops and public art installations of Korean artists, from 2017–2018.
+The season sees multiple institutions present exhibitions, performances, residencies, workshops and public art installations of Korean artists throughout 2017–2018.
 The KCCUK is lead partner of the season, supporting external projects as well as hosting exhibitions.
 Collaborating institutions include V&A, Frieze London, British Ceramic Biennial, ICA, Art Night, BALTIC Centre for Contemporary Art, Delfina Foundation, Eastside Projects, Fact, Gasworks, Hayward Gallery, Liverpool Biennial, Locus +, The New Art Exchange, Nottingham Contemporary, Site Gallery, Spacex, Spike Island and Wysing Arts Centre.
 The Korea/UK season runs parallel to the UK/Korea season which takes place in Korea, and is supported by the British Council.
 Both seasons endeavour to strengthen the relationship between the two countries and form new cultural and creative partnerships.